 Tickets: Weekend General Admission Tier 2 $329

 You’ll have to wait until it’s technically past summer for this year’s Firefly Music Festival.
 However, you might not want to miss this one huge event.
-Last year’s rain-soaked event featured Billie Eilish, Wiz Khalifa and Megan Thee Stallion, in addition to The Killers and more.
-However, due to the ongoing Covid situation, they performed in front of a limited capacity audience.
-This time around, concert organizers are expecting double the number of visitors who will see several top acts.
+Last year’s rain-soaked event featured Billie Eilish, Wiz Khalifa, Megan Thee Stallion, The Killers, and more.
+However, due to the ongoing Covid situation, they performed in front of a limited audience.
+This time, concert organizers expect double the number of visitors who will see several top acts.
 For instance, Halsey and My Chemical Romance will lead the bill on the first two nights.
 Equally important are the next two nights, with Green Day and Dua Lipa closing out the final evening.
-Lastly are additional big acts like Weezer, Big Sean, Aviril Lavigne, Charli XCX and Zedd.
+Lastly, additional big acts like Weezer, Big Sean, Avril Lavigne, Charli XCX, and Zedd exist.
 Stay the entire weekend and camp out at the Speedway.

 Related: Suggested Nominees for the Rock and Roll Hall of Fame